Cat and Dog Care, Feeding, and Basic First Aid

 • Life-saving basic interventions

-• Can create a balanced feeding program appropriate for the cat or dog's life stage
+• Design a balanced diet program suitable for the pet’s life stage

-• Can detect stress or illness signs early in their pets
+• Recognize early signs of stress or illness in their pets

 Comments